 As with all cutting-edge technology, there has been a certain amount of over-selling of capabilities in the past.
 This applies to what any one brand of machine and analysis can tell the owner of a wire rope about its internal condition.
 Accurately showing metal loss, corrosion, broken wires etc was not always guaranteed nor was it repeatable.

 Careful vetting of the various options available in the market has allowed CLS to choose the best systems as part of our offshore engineering services.
 This is in terms of data gathering and analysis as well as the presentation of our findings.
 We deliver results that are clear to the person responsible for the wire ropes in question.
 This includes the internal rope condition allowing for an informed decision on whether to retain or discard the rope.
 For your mission-critical/high value/high risk steel wire ropes, whether moving or static, get in touch with CLS today.
-See how we can help you to decide on whether to retain or discard.
+See how we can help to provide a safe load indication so you can decide on whether to retain or discard.
 Let CLS can be part of your new wire rope inspection policy.